 What support can we offer to parents?

-Centre 33 is a young people’s organisation, and we do not offer any direct support to parents or concerned family and friends except in the case of young carers – see here.
+Centre 33 is a young people’s organisation, and while we recognise that it is very hard to be anxious about your young person’s well-being, we do not offer any direct support to parents or concerned family and friends except in the case of young carers – see here.

 However, we can recommend Young Minds for support and guidance for parents.
 They have lots of information on their website, as well as a helpline – visit: www.youngminds.org.uk/for_parents